Tahul/vscode-commit-prompt/README.md

 Lists open issues on GitHub and orders between assigned and unassigned issues.

-You can toggle if new issues gets auto-assigned to you using [`autoAssignOpenedIssues`].
+You can toggle if new issues get auto-assigned to you using [`autoAssignOpenedIssues`].

 - Default:
   ```json